 You will pay an upfront premium to cover you for

 a set period of time.
 You can also purchase an

 Some credit cards provide travel cover under certain

 conditions.
 Find out more about credit card travel

-On top of the premium, you may have to pay an excess when you make a claim.
-Make sure
+On top of the premium, you may have to pay an excess if you make a claim.
+Make

-- The cost of the premium and the excess
+- The cost of the premium and any excess applicable to

 - The dollar limits for claims on individual items and as a